benwainwright/www.benwainwright.me/README.md

 This repository contains the source code for my personal website.
 (https://www.benwainwright.me).

-It is a statically generated Gatsby application written in TypeScript and hosted by AWS S3.
+The site is a statically generated Gatsby application written in TypeScript and hosted by AWS S3.
 In order to keep the pages performant but provide myself with a simple editing UI, I'm working towards an architecture where blog posts are generated statically at build time including all of their content based on data from an API